 The United States securities laws require our executive officers, directors, and greater than 10% shareholders to file reports of ownership and changes in ownership on Forms 3, 4 and 5 with the SEC and with us.
-Based upon a review of Forms 3, 4 and 5 and amendments thereto furnished to us during and with respect to 2016 and written representations by our directors, executive officers and 10% shareholders, we believe that each such person filed, on a timely basis, the reports required by Section 16(a) of the Exchange Act with respect to 2016.
+Based upon a review of Forms 3, 4 and 5 and amendments thereto furnished to us during and with respect to 2013 and written representations by our directors, executive officers and 10% shareholders, we believe that each such person filed, on a timely basis, the reports required by Section 16(a) of the Exchange Act with respect to 2014, except that a Form 5 was filed on behalf of each of Ms. Weiss and Messrs.
+Bradford, Flanagan and Peterson to report small acquisitions of Company common stock pursuant to a broker administered dividend reinvestment program (the "DRIP") that were inadvertently not timely reported on Form 4.
+Ms. Weiss' and Mr. Flanagan's respective Form 5 reported four small acquisitions pursuant to the DRIP and Messrs.
+Bradford's and Peterson's respective Form 5 reported six small acquisitions pursuant to the DRIP.